What every best Water Heaters has:

 Amazon.com makes it very convenient to browse through their water heater selection because you can sort by average rating, best sellers or for a specific brand.
 Traditional storage-tank water heaters get few reviews, but some tankless models receive feedback from hundreds of customers.

-HomeDepot.com is another good source for user feedback regarding water heaters.
-Though water heaters here get fewer reviews overall -- and some reviews are originally posted at manufacturer web sites -- several still get feedback from hundreds of owners, and it is easy to see those that edge past the pack.
+HomeDepot.com is a good source for user feedback regarding water heaters.
+Though some reviews are originally posted at manufacturer web sites, several still get feedback from hundreds of owners, and some from well over 1,000, so it is easy to see those that edge past the pack.
+Some reviews also offer subratings for things such as ease of installation, value, and overall quality.